Lyft gets into bike-sharing through partnership with Baltimore

 CoinTracker will keep track of your crypto as you transfer it between wallets and exchanges

 Bike-sharing has become the hot new mode of transportation for startups.
-Today, Lyft is announcing a partnership with the Baltimore Bike Share program to support new transportation hubs for bikes, and designated pick-up and drop-off spots for Lyft, the Baltimore Business Journal reports.
+Today, Lyft announced a partnership with the Baltimore Bike Share program to support new transportation hubs for bikes, and designated pick-up and drop-off spots for Lyft.

+“Whether someone is taking a Lyft ride from the suburbs to the city and hopping on a bike around downtown, or taking a bike to one of these hubs and meeting a Lyft driver for a trip to the other side of town, the multimodal transportation future is very bright for Baltimore,” Lyft Baltimore Market Manager Mike Heslin said in a statement.

-The partnership, which also is supported by Baltimore’s department of transportation, entails a $270,000 investment from Lyft to sponsor five of these new transportation hubs for three years, The Baltimore Sun reports.
+The partnership, which also is supported by Baltimore’s department of transportation, entails a $270,000 investment from Lyft to sponsor five of these new transportation hubs for three years.
 The plan is to locate these hubs at the Baltimore Visitor Center, National Aquarium, Harbor East, Hopkins Place and Shot Tower bike-share stations.
 The Lyft-sponsored stations will be reportedly rebranded.
+Through the Lyft app, Baltimore residents can see where these pickup zones are located.

 Baltimore’s bike-share program, which first launched in October 2016 with 200 bikes at 20 stations, is supported by $2.36 million in state and federal grants.